 For RM499, the Duo V4 Pro is a reasonably compelling gaming chair with a number of nice creature comforts, such as an adjustable headrest, a large lumbar pillow – even if I’m not a big fan of it – and a wide seat base.
 If you like the looks of the Duo V4 Pro, and you’ve got RM499 to spare, give it a consideration.

 You can get the Duo V4 Pro – or any other gaming chairs from the brand – on TTRacing’s official store; use the code NEXTRIFT10 to get a 10% discount with no minimum spend.
-The discount code is valid until 14 January 2023 next year, and we have an assembly guide of the Duo V4 Pro too.
+We also have an assembly guide of the Duo V4 Pro.